Urgent Care for Sprains and Strains Treatment in Rockville MD

 If you experience a sprain or strain, it is best to have the injury examined by a medical professional.
-Get immediate care by the experience and caring doctors at Physicians Now Urgent Care.
+Get immediate care from the experience and caring doctors at Physicians Now Urgent Care and Walk-In Clinic.
 We also provide walk-in services.
-Call us today for more information or schedule an appointment online.
+Contact us today for more information or schedule an appointment online.
 We are conveniently located at 15215 Shady Grove Road, Suite 100, Rockville, MD 20850.

 Table of Contents:

 What is the difference between a sprain and a strain?

 What are the symptoms of sprain and strain?

 What happens if a sprain or strain is left untreated?

 How long does it take for a sprain or strain to heal?

 A sprain occurs if a ligament is stretched out too much or torn.
 It is known as the tough band of fibrous tissue that connects two bones together in your joints.